 - Is the user in an assembly?
-The user must be in an assembly to use the GetSelectedObjectsComponent3 method. - If the active document is an assembly, has the user preselected at least one part?
+The user must be in an assembly in our example to use the GetSelectedObjectsComponent4 method. - If the active document is an assembly, has the user pre-selected at least one part?
 If not, they will think they are applying material properties while nothing happens. - Has the user selected items other than parts?
-If they select a plane, the macro may generate an exception or crash because there is no ModelDoc2 interface. - Does the user even have a file open in SolidWorks?
+If they select a plane, the macro may generate an exception or crash because there is no ModelDoc2 interface. - Does the user even have a file open in SOLIDWORKS?